open-feature/flagd/docs/configuration/fractional_evaluation.md

 ## Fractional evaluation configuration

-The `fractionalEvaluation` can be added as part of a targeting definition.
+The `fractional` operation can be added as part of a targeting definition.
 The value is an array and the first element is the name of the property to use from the evaluation context.
 This value should typically be something that remains consistent for the duration of a users session (e.g. email or session ID).
 The other elements in the array are nested arrays with the first element representing a variant and the second being the percentage that this option is selected.